franpoz/SHERLOCK/paper/paper.md

 Some examples are provided in the [properties.yaml](https://github.com/franpoz/SHERLOCK/blob/master/sherlockpipe/properties.yaml) file, in the
 INITIAL MASK module.

-### 2.2.4 Automatic detrending of intense periodicities
+### 2.2.4 Automatic detrending of high-amplitude periodicities
 Our most common foe with high periodicities are fast-rotators, which impart a highly sinusoidal-like trend in the PDCSAP fluxes.
-This is why ``SHERLOCK`` includes an automatic intense periodicity detection and detrending during its preparation stage.
+This is why ``SHERLOCK`` includes an automatic dominant periodicity detection and detrending during its preparation stage.
 This feature is controlled by several flags in the [properties.yaml](https://github.com/franpoz/SHERLOCK/blob/master/sherlockpipe/properties.yaml) file:
 "AUTO DETREND ENABLED", "AUTO DETREND METHOD", "AUTO DETREND RATIO" and "AUTO DETREND PERIOD".
 The reader is encouraged to consult the examples given